oskarm2003/picstop-api/src/model/user/doc.md

 Decodes the given token and changes the password of the user with email encrypted in the token.
 input: {token: string, password: string}
 output: promise with 'success' or 'expired'

+# deleteUser
+Deletes the user from the database.
+input: username: string
+output: void promise